brthomiu/Ston-Pizza-Notes/README.md

 - Write up docs for the API

-- Add a share button to make the card symmetrical again
+- Add a "share" button to the recipes